Trying to decide between the cities of Split and Dubrovnik for your upcoming Croatian adventure? I get it, it’s a tough

 👉 Planning a longer trip?
 Then check out our epic Croatia trip itinerary!

 In a country known for its stunning old centers, both Dubrovnik and Split bring their A-game.

 In Dubrovnik, the Old Town dates back to the 11th century, is one of the best-preserved medieval centers in the world, was used as a Game of Thrones filming location (this Game of Thrones Dubrovnik tour is highly-rated), and you can actually walk the old city walls.
 In particular, walking Dubrovnik’s old city walls will give you amazing views of the medieval streets, the Adriatic, and the beautiful nearby islands.

 Meanwhile, Split’s Old Town is characterized by a maze of cobblestoned paths, Diocletian’s Palace, the Narodni Trg (People’s Square), and the St. Domnius Cathedral.
 Being the one-time home of Roman Emperor Diocletian, these streets have a ton of nooks and crannies to discover.

-With that, which destination deserves the gold star?
+So, which destination deserves the gold star?
 In this case, I’d have to say Dubrovnik.
-Being able to walk the walls, get incredible views of the surrounding area, and learn all about local history makes for an unforgettable experience.
+Being able to walk the walls, getting incredible views of the surrounding area, and learning all about local history makes for an unforgettable experience.

 🏆 Old Town winner: Dubrovnik